CW: fatalities, shootings.

 At least 32 transgender people killed in U.S. this year, report finds

-At least 32 transgender and gender-nonconforming people have been killed in the U.S. since the beginning of 2022, according to the latest report from Human Rights Campaign (HRC).
+At least 32have been killed in the U.S. since the beginning of 2022, according to the latest report from Human Rights Campaign (HRC).

 The LGBTQ advocacy group tracks deadly violence targeting transgender and gender non-conforming people in the U.S. and shares its figures annually.